-Also, the flow in the wind tunnel is laminar and has less turbulence than in outdoor conditions (Appendix B).
-This is a good setting for calibration of the AHFO method, however in outdoor conditions (small scale) turbulence around the cable is something to take into account.
+Also, the flow in the wind tunnel is laminar and has less turbulence than in outdoor conditions (Appendix C).
+This is a good setting for calibration of the AHFO method, however in outdoor conditions (small scale) turbulence around the cable

+5 is something to take into account.
 Especially with smaller wind speeds the cooling by turbulence around the cable can be an additional heat loss component, which is not included in the energy balance and therefore could lead to overestimation of the wind speed.

 It is shown that AHFO can give reliable wind speed measurements, however the precision and accuracy is not as good as with a sonic anemometer.
 The major addition of AHFO is the possibility to sample the wind speed with a high spatial distribution.
-It should be taken into account that the time resolution is lower than that of a sonic anemometer and therefore AHFO is less suitable for small scale turbulence, but turbulence can potentially be fully captured due to the setup with distributed measurements.
-Despite the high potential resolutions (1s and 0.3mm) the user should consider to average in either the space or time domain to enhance the precision of the obtained data.
-The choice for averaging over space or time should be made based on the researched topic.

-Finally, when measuring in the field, the use of high quality reference point measurements (e.g., sonic anemometer) is recommended, for example to be able to compensate for possible biases.
+- 10 It should be taken into account that the time resolution is lower than that of a sonic anemometer and therefore AHFO is less suitable for small scale turbulence, but larger scale turbulence (>1-s; >0.3-m) can potentially be fully captured with a 2D/3D setup with distributed measurements.
+Despite the high potential resolutions (1-s and 0.3-m) the user should consider to average in either the space or time domain to enhance the precision of the obtained data.
+The choice for averaging over space or time should be made based on the researched topic. - Finally, when measuring in the field, the use of high quality reference point measurements (e.g., sonic anemometer) is recommended, for example to be able to compensate for possible biases.
 A sonic anemometer can also be useful to determine the angle of attack, as this is not (yet) possible with one single fiber.
 A more complex 3D set-up is necessary to be able to do this with DTS/AHFO (Zeeman et al. (2015)), something which would be interesting to be tested with AHFO in a field experiment.